-It is an emerging resource for those interested in the connections between silence and education.
-It focuses on schools in its name because it links to the book by Helen Lees (with its focus on silence in schools), but education is much more than schooling and the topic is broader than one author and one book.
+This silence in schools website is an emerging resource for those interested in the connections between silence and education.
+It focuses on schools in its name because it links to the book by Dr Helen E Lees (with its focus on silence in schools), but education is much more than schooling and the topic is broader than one author and one book.

 Over time the site will develop to include a wide range of educational foci.
 Please return to see changes as they emerge.
 If you have experiences and stories to share, do post them in the comments section.
 This will create a wide-ranging resource for teachers and anyone else interested in silence and education.